Posted May 26, 2011

 As the CTO of a leading cyber-intelligence company, I’m often asked about the biggest game-changer in IT security today: What’s the latest technique that hackers are deploying to compromise networks with advanced persistent threats (APTs)?

 I tell them that it’s not really about some highly advanced but ill-intended technological strategy.
 It actually boils down to a simple concept: building and exploiting trust.

 That’s right.
-Yesterday’s hacker spent all of his time looking for holes in the network to exploit, to penetrate and trigger a Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. attack.
+Yesterday’s hacker spent all of his time looking for holes in the network to exploit, to penetrate and trigger a Malware: Software that is intended to damage or disable computers and computer systems. attack.
 They cultivated legendary status as whiz kids of the tech underground who routinely outsmarted corporate IT security pros at their own game.

 Today, these would-be intruders still command a high level of technological aptitude (not to mention unsavory attitude).
 But they are cultivating another highly useful skillset: the ability to manipulate the human behavior.

 That’s because social media has changed everything.

 Individuals and Organizations are now embracing the use of Facebook, Linkedin, Twitter and other outlets.
 As well they should.
 These sites are remarkably effective when it comes to peer networking and connecting with customers to get product feedback, test marketing strategies and build brand loyalty.
 However, not surprisingly, cyber crooks are flocking to social-media sites to plot their next attack.
 Why wouldn’t they?
 That’s where they can pinpoint executives and employees who hold key positions within the organizations that they seek to compromise.
 Because the very concept of social media encourages these professionals to display their business associations publicly, their corporate background is highly valued data that’s easy for the bad guys to find.